ruddyscent/SC-Help-Converter/README.md

 This script converts the user documentation of SCPM to the new 'Documentation Center' style.

-# Usage
+## Usage
+SC-Help-Converter was written in Python3.
+Though you can use any Python3 interpreter, I recommend using Anaconda from Continuum Analytics.

-Before execute this script, you need to install SCPM properly.
+Before executing this script, you need to install SCPM properly.
 Please, follow instructions on http://symbcomp.gist.ac.kr/.
-Then, execute the following script.
+Then, run the following script.
 ```bash
 python converter.py
 ```

+## TODOs
+ * Prevent opening a new window when the link clicked.
+ * Enable the F1 keyboard shortcut.
+ * Connect the 'Help' link at the upper right corner of the palette.
+ * Apply the 'Document Center' stylesheet.

 ## License
 This conversion script follows GPLv3.
 SCPM follows its own license.